Romanticism: Period

 The period typically called Romantic varies greatly between different countries and different artistic media or areas of thought.
 Margaret Drabble described it in literature as taking place "roughly between 1770 and 1848", and few dates much earlier than 1770 will be found.
-In English literature, M. H. Abrams placed it between 1789, or 1798, this latter a very typical view, and about 1830, perhaps a little later than some other critics.
+In English literature, M. H. Abrams placed it between 1789, or 1798, the latter a very typical view, and about 1830, perhaps a little later than some other critics.
 Others have proposed 1780–1830.
 In other fields and other countries the period denominated as Romantic can be considerably different; musical Romanticism, for example, is generally regarded as only having ceased as a major artistic force as late as 1910, but in an extreme extension the Four Last Songs of Richard Strauss are described stylistically as "Late Romantic" and were composed in 1946–1948.
 However, in most fields the Romantic period is said to be over by about 1850, or earlier.

 The early period of the Romantic era was a time of war, with the French Revolution (1789–1799) followed by the Napoleonic Wars until 1815.
 These wars, along with the political and social turmoil that went along with them, served as the background for Romanticism.
 The key generation of French Romantics born between 1795 and 1805 had, in the words of one of their number, Alfred de Vigny, been "conceived between battles, attended school to the rolling of drums".
 According to Jacques Barzun, there were three generations of Romantic artists.
 The first emerged in the 1790s and 1800s, the second in the 1820s, and the third later in the century.